 The Free Application for Federal Student Aid (FAFSA) must be completed before you can apply for this loan.

-Parents who wish to borrow the Parent PLUS Loan can do so one of two ways: 1) Online or 2) LFC PLUS Loan request form.
+Parents who wish to borrow the Parent PLUS Loan can do so one of two ways: 1) Online or 2) Lake Forest PLUS Loan Request Form.

 First time borrowers must complete a PLUS Loan Master Promissory Note (MPN).
 Repeat borrowers will be contacted via email if a new MPN is needed.